mcinteerj/mdb-field-record-access-control/README.md

 # MongoDB Field/Record Level Access Control
-This content provided in this repo shows a simple demo of an approach to implementing field and/or record level access control in an application on top MongoDB - using permissions stored in a MongoDB collection.
+The content provided in this repo shows a simple demo of an approach to implementing field and/or record level access control in an application on top MongoDB - using permissions stored in a MongoDB collection.

 The recommended way to deliver on field or record level access requirements is through the use of [Read Only Views](https://docs.mongodb.com/manual/core/views/) as described in [this blog post](https://www.mongodb.com/blog/post/providing-least-privileged-data-access-in-mongodb).
 However, there are situations where you may have more specific access control requirements that mean views are not an appropriate option - particularly if there are many different possible views which can change arbirtrarily on a regular basis.
 In such cases, it may be necessary to implement such controls in the application layer as described in this repository.